 The Learning Resource Room (LRR) is an area serving a number of academic programs.
-The LRR is located in a defined learning space within the College.
+The LRR is located in a defined learning space within the Select: College, Institute or School.
 The Learning Resource Room houses the print collection of reference books, print journals, and media titles.
 It is the central location for access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRR or at any location in the Institute.
 The Learning Resource Room provides a quiet environment for study or research.